tyronwyt/Habitus-Capital/posts/2018-11-22-one-year-on.md

-**The Present\;**
+**The Present;**

 The fund has performed well this year.
 PROGRESS, is the best way to describe our collective effort.
 At every impasse we are accumulating marginal gains.
 Whilst we have built a number of impressive trading tools this year.
 Our Cultural Identity Tool is by far the most unique and cherished.
 In summation, this tool ensures we practice what we preach.
 Our name, Habitus, stems from the Latin word Habit.
 It is thus fitting that we have created a tool to habitually practice the very processes that will one day define our success.

 This tool ensures we are accountable to each other.
 It enforces a corrective feedback loop that allows us to harness proactive solutions for every error that is automatically captured.
 This tool delegates responsibility and creativity to individual team members by granting a cultural portfolio to each of our members.
 Lastly this tool allows for honest reflection; as individuals and as team-mates.